Holiday DUI Checkpoints – Bay Area

 - Find a sober friend to walk home with you, or refrain from walking all together.

-- If someone is about to drive while impaired, take their keys and help them make safe travel arrangements to where they are going
+- If someone is about to drive while impaired, take their keys and help them make a safe travel arrangement to where they are going

 - Do not sleep in your parked vehicle – it is possible to get a DUI without even driving